fauxtix/DaisyPets/MauiPetsApp/README.md

 # Daisy Pets 🐶🐱

-This is the front-end for the mobile project.
+This is the front-end for the mobile project (work in progress).

 It was designed with Microsoft .Net7 Maui technology